GLOBAL MARKETS-Global stock index dips while bond yields, dollar climb

 Asian stock markets https://tmsnrt.rs/2zpUAr4

-(Additional reporting by Karen Brettell in New York, Marc Jones in London and Kevin Buckland in Tokyo; Editing by Nick Macfie, Mark Potter and Jan Harvey)
+(Additional reporting by Karen Brettell in New York, Marc Jones in London and Kevin Buckland in Tokyo; Editing by Nick Macfie, Mark Potter, Will Dunham and Jan Harvey)

 ((sinead.carew@thomsonreuters.com; +13322191897))